ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Signing (Cryptographic)

-Signing of data cryptographically allows for trusting of data from untrusted sources.
-Cryptographically signed values can be passed through an untrusted channel and any tampering of the data can be detected.
+The signing of data cryptographically allows for trusting of data from untrusted sources.
+Cryptographically signed values can be passed through an untrusted channel, and any tampering of the data can be detected.
 [More about Digital signature](https://en.wikipedia.org/wiki/Digital_signature)

 ### Swarm